-More than 30 Western countries called on the Maldives at the UN Human Rights Council yesterday to investigate thoroughly the death of a prominent blogger and to guarantee space for activists and political opposition.
+More than 30 Western countries called on the Maldives at the UN Human Rights Council on Wednesday to investigate thoroughly the death of a prominent blogger and to guarantee space for activists and political opposition.

 Yameen Rasheed, who denounced Islamist extremism and state corruption, was found stabbed to death in late April.
 He had led a campaign to find a journalist presumed abducted in 2014 and had repeatedly complained to police about death threats.

 The Maldives government denies targeting any critic unfairly and President Abdulla Yameen has condemned Rasheed's murder, vowing to bring the perpetrators to justice.

 But Britain, in a joint statement read out on behalf of countries including the United States, said strong guarantees in the Maldives constitution of freedom of expression were being "increasingly curtailed".

 "We welcome the government’s commitment to ensuring an objective and impartial investigation into the killing of blogger and prominent human rights defender, Yameen Rasheed," Britain's ambassador Julian Braithwaite said in the statement, noting that Rasheed's father Hussain attended the session.